bishabosha/tiger-site-gen/_docs/articles/008 - effective-match-types.md

 DataFrame[(lowerCase: String, freq: Int)]
 ```

 That means the compiler knows exactly which columns exist after each transformation.
-No more runtime “column not found” errors.
+No more runtime "column not found" errors.

 ---